quicwg/base-drafts/draft-ietf-quic-transport.md

 A connection MAY be accepted without address validation - or with only limited validation - but a server SHOULD limit the data it sends toward an unvalidated address.
-Successful Completion of the cryptographic handshake implicitly provides proof that the client has received packets from the server.
+Successful completion of the cryptographic handshake implicitly provides proof that the client has received packets from the server.